Brad Pitt rules out retirement and prefers to take it slow with the movies

 Regarding the new film release format, Brad Pitt assured “I like both the streaming platforms and the cinema”.

-Faced with the attitude of other stars, such as Tom Cruise, determined to debut only in movie theaters to contribute to the survival of the sector, Pitt appears unconcerned.
+Faced with the attitude of other stars, such as Tom Cruisedetermined to open only in movie theaters to contribute to the survival of the industry, Pitt is unconcerned.

 “Films were getting so expensive… They were either huge projects, or very intimate, and there seemed to be no room for anything else,” says the producer on the matter.
 “Platforms have opened the way for other voices,” he says.